lyubogankov/adventofcode2022/day12/README.md

 #### Visualizing the input

-*Really, I generated these images after-the-fact, but structurally it makes the most sense here.*

 Previously, I thought only 8 colors could be used in the terminal, but discovered [otherwise](https://stackabuse.com/how-to-print-colored-text-in-python/#256colorsinrawpython) after some web searching.
 Some Linux-based OSs support 256 colors in the terminal.
 To check support, run the command  `echo $TERM` in the command prompt.
 If the return value is `xterm-256color`, the OS supports 256 colors!!

 After consoluting a [cheat sheet](https://www.ditig.com/256-colors-cheat-sheet) for the colors and their codes, I colored the the elevations to get a nice gradient on the hills.
 I used three rounds of ROYGBIV (rainbow) coloring for contrast between the different elevations: